 A: Tomorrow is Halloween, a dangerous time for black cats, in particular.
 I believe many of us are aware of that, but could you remind us of the story behind black cats and Halloween?

-TJB: Black cats have been getting a bad press for centuries.
+TJB: Black cats have been getting bad press for centuries.
 In the beginning, cats were associated with the moon and various goddesses.
-The Celtic goddess Ceridwen was attended by white cats, who carried out her bidding on earth.
+The Celtic goddess Ceridwen was attended by white cats, who carried out her bidding on Earth.
 Freya, the Norse goddess of love, rode in a chariot driven by white cats.

 With the rise of Christianity, however, there was a move to subsume or stamp out all vestiges of the pagan religions.
 So the goddesses became witches or sorceresses, and their cats were turned coal-black – just in case the newly converted needed help figuring out that these formerly revered animals were evil.
 Horrible things were done to felines in the name of religion.

 As science took hold, however, people began to realize that cats kept down the rat population, which in turn kept down the cases of bubonic plague.
 Actually, the fleas on the rodent were the real culprits: the latter were, as writer Ben Guarino notes, simply “bacteria banks” for the nasty little six-leggers.
 The important thing is that the cats got vindicated.

 Some of the witchy mystique still lingers as far as black cats are concerned, though.
 It’s ridiculous, but there it is.
 We’ve had three black cats over the years – Bandit, Hawkeye, and Freya(!).
 Each one was/is an absolute love, and each one makes appearances in Abys Among Us.

 A: And although I might repeat myself, COVID-19 has compelled many individuals to flee to their local animal shelters and adopt pets.
 That’s a good thing.
 Do you have any advice on adopting, fostering, and caring for shelter cats?